sapegin/washingcode-book/manuscript/060_Avoid_comments.md

 Such comments will save us from accidental “refactoring” that makes code easier but removes some necessary functionality or breaks it for some users.

 High-level comments, explaining how code works, are useful too.
 If the code implements an algorithm, explained somewhere else, a link to that place would be useful.
-However, if a piece of code is too difficult to explain and require a long convoluted comment, perhaps we should rewrite it instead.
+However, if a piece of code is too difficult to explain and require a long convoluted comment, maybe we should rewrite it instead.

 And any hack should be explained in a _hack comment_: